 Contact(s): Shelley Warwick, Property Planner, firstname.lastname@example.org or 608-266-2698

-MADISON - An interim plan that will guide the management of forest resources of a state-owned property is now available for review and comment from November 6 through November 20, 2017.
+MADISON - Interim plans that will guide the management of forest resources of state-owned properties are now available for review and comment from April 16 through April 30, 2018.
 Interim plans guide forest management on properties until formal master plans are completed.

 "People want to know we are managing their lands well, and consumers increasingly prefer products from sustainably managed forests," Warwick said.
 The Wisconsin forest products industry is a $24.7 billion per year business that directly supports nearly 65,000 jobs.

 People can fill out an electronic survey to submit comments, or can download the form and mail it in.
 Comments, either electronic or written, are due by 4:30 p.m. on April 30, 2018.